maxwellstickels/sports-app/README.md

 # sports-app
-An app, not just for sports but also sports.
-App.
+An app, not just for